geropl/github-mcp-go/memory-bank/activeContext.md

    - Using PRDs to document requirements and track implementation progress
    - PRDs are numbered sequentially and stored in the `prds/` directory
    - Implementation status is tracked within each PRD
-   - PRDs serve as the source of truth for what needs to be implemented

 2. **Error Handling Strategy**
    - Using logrus for structured logging
-   - Created custom error types for different error categories
+   - Custom error types for different error categories
-   - Providing detailed error messages for troubleshooting
+   - Detailed error messages for troubleshooting

-2. **Authentication**
+3. **Authentication**
-   - Using GitHub personal access token for authentication
-   - Token is provided via environment variable
+   - GitHub personal access token via environment variable
-   - Added validation for token presence
+   - Validation for token presence

-3. **Testing Approach**
+4. **Testing Approach**
+   - Iterative: one test case at a time, starting with "happy path"
    - Using go-vcr for recording HTTP interactions
-   - Implemented table-driven tests with golden files
-   - Created test fixtures for repository, pull request, file, and issue operations
-   - Using dummy tokens for playback mode
+   - Golden files for expected results
-   - Sanitizing sensitive information in cassettes
-   - Taking an iterative approach: make one test case work, then move to the next
-   - Starting with the "happy path" test cases before error cases
+   - Comprehensive test cases for all tools
-   - Documenting the testing process in detail in TESTING.md
-   - Providing clear instructions for running tests in different modes (normal, recording, golden)

-4. **Tool Implementation Priority**
-   - Repository operations (completed)
-   - Pull request operations (completed)
-   - File operations (completed)
-   - Issue operations (completed)
-   - Commit operations (completed)
-   - Branch operations (completed)
-   - Search operations (completed)

 5. **Response Formatting**
-   - Using markdown formatting for all tool responses instead of raw JSON
+   - Markdown formatting for all tool responses
-   - Created formatters for each GitHub resource type (pull requests, repositories, files, issues, etc.)
+   - Formatters for each GitHub resource type
-   - Selecting only the most relevant fields for each resource type
-   - Organizing information in a clear, readable format with headers and sections
+   - Clear, readable format with headers and sections

 ## Current Challenges

+1. Completing repository operations tests
+2. Planning and implementing end-to-end testing
-1. Ensuring proper error handling and conversion between GitHub API errors and MCP errors
+3. Ensuring proper error handling between GitHub API and MCP errors
-2. Implementing proper validation for tool inputs
+4. Implementing proper validation for tool inputs
-3. Ensuring comprehensive test coverage
-4. Managing test fixtures and cassettes for deterministic testing
+5. Managing test fixtures and cassettes for deterministic testing
-5. Balancing the iterative testing approach with comprehensive coverage
-6. Maintaining consistent test case organization across different tools
-7. Handling limitations with GitHub API permissions for tests that require write access
+6. Handling GitHub API permissions for tests requiring write access
+7. Preparing for first official release

+## Test Verification

+For detailed testing instructions, refer to [TESTING.md](TESTING.md).

+### Completed Tool Verifications

+The following tools have been fully implemented and tested according to the Definition of Done criteria in TESTING.md:

+#### GitHub Actions Tools
+- ✓ download_workflow_run_logs
+- ✓ list_workflow_jobs
+- ✓ get_workflow_job
+- ✓ list_workflow_runs
+- ✓ get_workflow_run
+- ✓ list_workflows
+- ✓ get_workflow

+All test cases for these tools have been verified with the `-record` and `-golden` flags, and all pass in normal mode.
+Test directories exist in testdata/ for all test cases, and test status has been updated in progress.md.